 - Provide access for marketers to connect with local organizations to help drive change

-The ACA is also spearheading a national survey, as part of the first-ever global survey on DEI in the marketing industry.
+The ACA also spearheaded a national survey, as part of the first-ever global survey on DEI in the marketing industry.
 Partnering with us on this initiative are the Association of Creative Communications Agencies (A2C), Advertising Standards Canada (ASC), the Canadian Media Directors Council (CMDC), Grenier aux nouvelles, the Institute of Communication Agencies (ICA), the Interactive Advertising Bureau of Canada (IAB Canada), and strategy.
-The survey kicks off on June 21.
+Results will be available in October 2021.
 For more details, read the media release.